Wonderful Wanderings

 Of course, you can't get on/off just anywhere.
 You have to use the trolley stops located throughout San Diego and Coronado Island.

-Coronado Island
+Coronado Island Trolley

 Because we’d already covered part of the center and Seaport Village we decided to mount a trolley at the Hilton Bayfront stop.
 We immediately noticed what a great storyteller our driver, Brian, was.
-He continually shared interesting and fun facts with us, both about important historical events and about everyday life.
+He continually shared interesting and fun facts with us, both about important historical events and everyday life.

 Coronado Island isn’t part of San Diego.
 It’s a separate city and one that upholds strict rules for those living there.
-McDonald’s and other chains aren’t allowed as the island wants to preserve it’s ‘authentic’ feel.
+McDonald’s and other chains aren’t allowed as the island wants to preserve its ‘authentic’ feel.

-Balboa Park, San Diego
+Balboa Park trolley tour, San Diego

 Balboa Park is huge.
 There are 15 museums, among which the Air and Space Museum and the Museum of Art, but also performing arts venues, gardens and the San Diego Zoo.
-The park even has its own free tram service to take you around.
+The park even has its free tram service to take you around.

 After about two hours, I had to give in.
 I wasn't enjoying Balboa as much as I should have and so we decided to take the trolley back to Little Italy and head back to the hotel.

-I did still enjoy our last part on the San Diego Trolley Tour, though, as our new driver told us about some beautiful houses we drove by and their past owners.
+Still, I did enjoy our last part on the San Diego trolley tour, though, as our new driver told us about some beautiful houses we drove by and their past owners.

 Summing up our experience with the trolley tour in San Diego